The Capitol Report: Candidates get creative in collecting nomination signatures amid social distancing requirements

 U.S. Rep. Mike Gallagher is opting for a more mobile approach.

-The Green Bay Republican, in partnership with the Brown County Republican Party, is holding a drive-thru nomination paper signing event today.
+The Green Bay Republican, in partnership with the Brown County Republican Party, is holding a drive-thru nomination paper signing event.

 A spokesman for Gallagher’s campaign said the event at the Brown County GOP headquarters in Allouez is designed to allow people to either sign or drop off nomination papers that have already been filled out for both Gallagher and other candidates.